dev-pods/ai-in-actions/.github/steps/2-step.md

        body: {% raw %}${{ steps.ai-response.outputs.response }}{% endraw %}

    ```

+   > ⚠️ **Important:** Make sure this step is properly indented at the same level as the previous step.
+Both steps should be at the same indentation level under the `steps:` section.

 1. And we're done!
 Commit the file directly to the `main` branch, then open the **Actions** tab and confirm the workflow appears.